Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we find that frequently updating the eigenvalues while periodically updating the eigenbasis of Shampoo's preconditioner provides a principled and practical approach for eliminating grafting.
-It remains unclear whether the same correction directly applies to the AdaGrad summation, or if a different basis-aware eigenvalue correction is needed (\cf \Cref{sec:basis-aware-derivation}).
-We also show how to control the approximation error induced by the stale eigenbasis, which can improve efficiency.
-The remaining obstacles to determining the eigenbasis computation frequency independently of the problem are understanding how approximation error affects convergence and integrating systems considerations, such as batched kernel efficiency, into the algorithmic design.
-Further exploration is needed to understand how these trade-offs evolve with scale, \eg for large language models.
+In this paper, we demonstrate that frequently updating the eigenvalues while periodically updating the eigenbasis of Shampoo's preconditioner provides a principled and practical approach for eliminating grafting.
+It remains an open question whether the same correction applies directly to the AdaGrad summation, or if a more sophisticated, basis-aware eigenvalue correction is needed (\cf \Cref{sec:basis-aware-derivation}).
+We also show how controlling the approximation error induced by the stale eigenbasis can improve efficiency.
+In order to determine the eigenbasis computation frequency in a truly problem-agnostic manner, we must understand how approximation error impacts convergence, as well as integrate systems-level considerations, such as batched kernel efficiency, into our algorithmic design.
+Further exploration is needed to understand how these trade-offs and techniques scale to larger models, such as large language models.
 While our work focuses on Shampoo, the ideas are not limited to the AdaGrad family, and can be adapted to other methods such as K-FAC and TNT.

-Turning to Shampoo's theoretical analysis, a key open question is how to integrate approximation quality into Shampoo's regret bound (\cf \Cref{sec:optimal}).
-Finally, we assume in this work that full-matrix Adam is the ideal algorithm to approximate; however, there are alternative explanations for Shampoo's effectiveness \citep{carlson2015stochastic,benzing2022gradient,bernstein2024oldoptimizernewnorm,pethick2025training,zhang2025concurrence}.
+From a theoretical perspective, a major open question is how to incorporate approximation quality into regret bounds for Shampoo (\cf \Cref{sec:optimal}).
+Finally, while we have implicitly treated full-matrix Adam as the right algorithm to approximate, alternative interpretations of Shampoo may better explain Shampoo's effectiveness in practice \citep{carlson2015stochastic,carlson2015preconditioned,benzing2022gradient,bernstein2024oldoptimizernewnorm,maes2024understanding,pethick2025training,zhang2025concurrence,xie2025structured}.